-One of the most important things to note is that every credit card carries an interest rate.
-This is presented as a percentage and it’s what you will be charged on your borrowing, but there are different interest rates attached to different functions on the card:
+One of the most important things to note is that every credit card has an interest rate.
+This is presented as a percentage and it’s what you will be charged on your borrowing.
+However, there are different interest rates attached to different functions on the card:

-Purchase rate – This is the interest you will be charged on purchases you have made using your card if you do not pay them off fully in your monthly statement.
+- Purchase rate – This is the interest you will be charged on purchases you make using your card if you do not pay them off fully each month.

-Balance transfer rate – If the card offers balance transfers (not all do), then this is the rate of interest attached to any balances you have transferred over to your card.
+- Balance transfer rate – If the card offers balance transfers (not all cards do), then this is the rate of interest attached to any balances you transfer over to your new card from previous cards.

-Money transfer rate – As with balance transfers, not all cards offer a money transfer feature.
-If they do, the money transfer will carry a separate interest rate which may differ from the purchase rate.
+- Money transfer rate – As with balance transfers, not all cards offer a money transfer feature.
+If they do, the money transfer will have a separate interest rate that may differ from the purchase rate.

 You will be able to find details of these rates in your credit card’s summary box online.
 However, when comparing credit cards, what you are more likely to see is a card’s APR or annual percentage rate.
-This is the interest rate on the card, as well as any other charges such as an annual fee.
-The inclusion of other annual charges is why the APR on some cards may appear higher than the purchase rate.
-It is a good way to compare the cost of different cards as this represents the annual cost of borrowing.
+This includes the interest rate on the card, as well as any other charges, such as an annual fee.
+As the APR represents the annual cost of borrowing, it is a good figure to use when comparing the costs of different cards.

-Something else you can expect from any credit card is that it will carry some fees.
+Something else you can expect from any credit card is that there will be some fees involved.
 If you use your card wisely, the likelihood is that you won’t encounter any of these – but it is a good idea to know what they are, just in case.

-As you may have already gathered, there are many different types of credit card.
-What type of card you may want will depend on your own financial needs.
-Credit cards aren’t a one-size-fits-all type of financial product, but the advantage is that there are a number of options to cover most financial situations.
+As you may have already gathered, there are many different types of credit cards.
+What type of card that’s right for you will depend on your financial needs.
+Credit cards aren’t a one-size-fits-all financial product, but the advantage is that there are a number of options to cover most financial situations.

 A 0% purchases credit card offers you an interest-free period on your purchases.
 With this type of card, you can make a large purchase and pay it off over a period of time without incurring any interest charges.

 A 0% balance transfer card lets you transfer existing debt to your new credit card, typically interest free.
 You then have a set period of time in which to pay off the balance before incurring interest charges.
-Balance transfer cards typically carry a fee, which is taken as a percentage of the amount of debt you have transferred.
+Balance transfer cards typically carry a fee that is taken as a percentage of the amount of debt you have transferred.

-Reward credit cards are cards that reward you for spending on your card.
+Reward credit cards reward you for spending on your card.
 Rewards can vary but usually come in the form of points, vouchers or air miles.